alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Parra-Pets-Matta Desexing Program

-Thank you for your interest in Council's annual desexing program for 2023!
+Thank you very much for your interest in City of Parramatta Council's 2023 Desexing Program!

 Please note, there is a limited amount of vouchers available and not all applications will be successful.